ROKBAS/RimPyTranslator/README.md

 ### Run Environment

 - Windows (RimPyTranslator.exe)
+- Mac OS (RimPyTranslator.zip):

+    1. Currently supported all versions (ARM, Intel).
-- Mac OS (RimPyTranslator.zip) currently doesn't know how to build .dmg for mac os
+    2. currently doesn't know how to build .dmg for mac os, just use  it like `./RimPyTranslator`

 ### App development